 Our primary exposure to interest rate risk results from outstanding borrowings under the Credit Facility, which has a floating interest rate.
-As of December 31, 2021, we had no outstanding borrowings on our Credit Facility.
-The average annualized interest rate incurred on the Credit Facility for borrowings during the year ended December 31, 2021 was approximately 4.6%.
-We estimate that a 1.0% increase in the applicable average interest rates for the year ended December 31, 2021 would have resulted in an estimated \$2 million increase in interest expense.
+The average annualized interest rate incurred on the Credit Facility for borrowings during the year ended December 31, 2022 was approximately 3.9%.
+We estimate that a 1.0% increase in the applicable average interest rates for the year ended December 31, 2022 would have resulted in an estimated \$2 million increase in interest expense.